tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 > Demo: [here's]() where we made our mistakes

-While this is a simple example, as your content grows in complexity these types of things become difficult spot.
-Mosts CMSs would never let this happen, they require that the shape of your content is well-defined.
-But that's not the only thing they help with, there's something else you may have noticed from our new blog post structure that doesn't feel quite right...
+If we had been using a CMS this probably wouldn't have happended.
+Mosts of them require that the shape of your content is well-defined.
+While these kinds of issues are painful, there's a lot more that CMSs do for us that we don't get from the filesystem -- you may have noticed something else about the shape of our content that doesn't feel quite right...

 ### Relationships: it's complicated

-Notice our author data:
+Let's look at the data from our new blog post again

 ```
+---
+title: "Why Tina is Great"
+excerpt: "Lorem  ..."
+featured: true
+coverImage: "/assets/blog/dynamic-routing/cover.jpg"
+date: "2021-04-25T05:35:07.322Z"
 author:
   name: JJ Kasper
   picture: "/assets/blog/authors/jj.jpeg"
+ogImage:
+  url: "/assets/blog/dynamic-routing/cover.jpg"
+featured: "false"
+---

+Lorem ipsum dolor sit amet ..
 ```

-This content is the same over in the "Dynamic Routing and Static Generation" post.
+The `author` content is the same over in the "Dynamic Routing and Static Generation" post.
 If JJ wanted to change his `picture` he'll need to update it on every post he's written.
-Sounds like something a CMS would solve with a content relationship, JJ should ideally be an author who _has many_ posts.
-We could split the author data into its own file and place a reference to that author in the `post` structure:
+Sounds like something a CMS would solve with a content _relationship_, JJ should ideally be an author who _has many_ posts.
+To solve this with our file-based content we could split the author data into its own file and place a reference to that author's filename in the `post` structure:

 ```
 author: _authors/jj.md